FREE 5-Ingredient Recipe EBook

 - Salt – I don’t usually find it necessary to add any salt, since the cream cheese, cheddar, and Old Bay seasoning are already salty, but feel free to adjust to your taste.

-- Bacon – Make bacon in the oven (my favorite method for crispy bacon), air fryer or microwave, crumble it and mix it into the dip.
+- Bacon – Make bacon in the oven (my favorite method to get it crispy), air fryer bacon, or microwave bacon.
+Crumble it and mix it into the dip.

-- Spinach Artichoke – Stir about 1/2 cup drained frozen spinach and 1/2 cup chopped marinated artichoke hearts to the dip, or simply add crab meat to spinach artichoke dip.
+- Spinach Artichoke – Stir in 1/2 cup drained frozen spinach and 1/2 cup chopped marinated artichoke hearts, or simply add crab meat to my spinach artichoke dip.

 - Jalapeños – Add 1-2 jalapeños, finely diced, for a spicy kick.

-- Store: After cooling the crab dip to room temperature, keep leftovers in refrigerator for 2-3 days.
-If you have leftover crab meat, use it to make a crab salad.
+- Store: After cooling the warm crab dip to room temperature, keep leftovers in refrigerator for up to 3 days.
+If I have leftover crab meat, I often use it to make a crab salad, but if I have a lot of extras, it’s yummy to turn into crab stuffed salmon!
+I don’t recommend freezing this dip, as the dairy will change texture when it thaws.

-- Make Ahead: You can make the dip ahead, place in a baking dish, cover with aluminum foil or plastic wrap, and store in the fridge for up to 2-3 days.
+- Make Ahead: You can mix the dip in advance, place in a baking dish, and store in the fridge for up to 3 days.
 Bake right before serving.

 - Reheat: Bake crab dip in a 350 degree F oven, or heat gently in the microwave.
-(I recommend the oven.)
+(I recommend the oven if you can.)

 What To Serve With Hot Crab Dip

-- Raw Veggies – My favorite!
+- Raw Veggies – My fave!
 Mini bell peppers, celery sticks, cucumber slices, and carrots are all great for scooping up dips.
+When I make this dip for only my husband and kids, I just set it out with some veggies and call it a day.

-- Crackers – Any kind will do, but flax seed crackers or almond flour crackers are delicious, healthy options.
+- Crackers – Any kind will do, but flax seed crackers or almond flour crackers are delicious, real food options.

-- Chips – Use tortilla chips (or almond flour tortilla chips), light and crispy zucchini chips, or any other kind you like.
+- Chips – You can use my regular tortilla chips, almond flour tortilla chips, light and crispy zucchini chips, or any other kind you like.

-- Small Baking Dish – This is the one I used.
-It’s the perfect size for this dip and is beautiful enough to go from oven to table.
+I like this small baking dish.
+It’s nothing fancy, but it’s the perfect size for this dip and is beautiful enough to go from oven to table.

 Hot Crab Dip Recipe (Easy & Creamy!)